If your kids are like mine, they love packaged things above fresh things. Why?

 Well, it seems that children taste foods with their EYES as well as their mouth.
 I already wrote about the using the power of cartoon characters to push a healthy snack see: DIY Packaging Tricks For Healthy Snacks.

-Snack Girl got really excited when she saw these new Dole diced fruit in 100% fruit juice.
+Snack Girl got really excited when she saw these new Dole fruit cups in 100% fruit juice.
 I had reviewed Del Monte Diced Peaches in Light Syrup and was sad there was added sugar in the product.

 Now, Dole comes out with a product with the diced fruit in fruit juice.
 Just to be clear, this didn't decrease the overall sugar in the snack.
 Fruit juice has sugar as well, but it is natural sugar as opposed to refined sugar.